-When a homeowner buys a solar system or when a solar company installs a system on your home the federal government issues a 30% tax credit rebate based on the quoted price of the system, sounds fair right?
-Unfortunately, solar leasing companies have found a loophole to exploit this government program while simultaneously hurting the entire solar industry while squandering tax payers dollars.
-In the residential solar sales market, the price that a solar system sells for is dictated by the economic laws of supply and demand, in order to stay competitive solar companies must sell their systems at a similar price point to other solar companies.
-However, because solar lease companies do not actually sell their solar systems but rather lease them to homeowners they can quote the value of their system as essentially whatever price point they want.
+When a homeowner buys a solar system or when a solar company installs a system on your home, the federal government issues a 30% tax credit rebate based on the quoted price of the system.
+Sounds fair right?
+Unfortunately, solar leasing companies have found a loophole to exploit this government program, while simultaneously hurting the entire solar industry and squandering tax payers dollars.
+In the residential solar sales market, the price that a solar system sells for is dictated by the economic laws of supply and demand.
+In order to stay competitive, solar companies must sell their systems at a similar price point to other solar companies.
+However, because solar lease companies do not actually sell their solar systems, but rather lease them to homeowners, they can quote the value of their system as essentially whatever price point they want.

 For more information on solar panel installations for residential and commercial use contact GreenLeaf Solar at (631) 509-1747 today.